 South Dakota has a rich and important history in the American West and as such, you will have opportunities to take a step back in time and explore what life was like in South Dakota in the past.
 While in the state, you will notice that there are rolling hills, grassy plains, semi-arid badlands, and mountains all within the state.
 South Dakota has a very diverse landscape full of breathtaking natural beauty and historic roads just waiting for your to explore!

 Let’s get started!
-Which of these things to do in South Dakota will you do first?
+Which of these things to do in South Dakota with kids will you do first?

 Crazy Horse Memorial

 This memorial can be found in the Black Hill of South Dakota.
 The giant monument depicts the Lakota warrior, Crazy Horse.
-On site, there are several museum where visitors can learn about the land and the Native Americans through art and artifacts that show their history.
+On-site, there are several museums where visitors can learn about the land and the Native Americans through art and artifacts that show their history.
 You can visit the Indian Museum of North America, Sculptor Home & Studio, and the Native American Educational & Cultural Center.